ArduPilot/ardupilot_wiki/plane/source/docs/qstabilize-mode.rst

 -  QuadPlane flips immediately upon take-off.
 This is usually caused by the motor order being incorrect or spinning in the wrong direction or using an incorrect propeller (clockwise vs counter-clockwise).
-   Check the rc connections for your flight controller.
+   Check the rc connections for your autopilot.
 -  QuadPlane wobbles on roll or pitch axis.
 This usually means the Rate P values are incorrect.
 See Copter Tuning section for some hints as to how to adjust the Q_A_xxx parameters.